 He saved a brave man, who later agreed to take him to the capital city.

-His braveness gained the emperor's trust, as well as respect from a big folk organization that was trying to overthrow the emperor's reign and to recover the Ming Dynasty (1368 — 1644).
+His braveness gained the emperor's trust, as well as respect from a big folk organization that was trying to overthrow the emperor's reign and recover the Ming Dynasty (1368 — 1644).

-Meanwhile, he had been struggling about whether be loyal to his organization and late empire Ming, or to his emperor friend that rewarded him with paramount power and money.
+Meanwhile, he had been struggling about whether be loyal to his organization and the late empire Ming, or to his emperor friend that rewarded him with paramount power and money.

-Later, Kangxi Emperor found out his involvement in this rebellious organization and commanded him to perish it, while the other side asked him to assassinate the emperor.
+Later, Kangxi Emperor found out about his involvement in this rebellious organization and commanded him to perish it, while the other side asked him to assassinate the emperor.